ssogunle/ml-capstone/README.md

 algorithms.
 These
 are Gaussian Mixture Model (GMM) clustering algorithm and Artificial Neural Networks (ANN) respectively.
-First, the GMM clustering algorithm generates labels for the dataset’s customer groups.4 Thereafter, an ANN trains the final model, which will be capable of making predictions on unseen data.
+First, the GMM clustering algorithm generates labels for the dataset’s customer groups.
+Thereafter, an ANN trains the final model, which will be capable of making predictions on unseen data.